RocketSoftware/rocket-mvbasic/docs/usage/OnlineEditing.md

 3. When a user saves changes in the extension online editing mode, the extension will attempt to apply a WRITE lock to the file on the server side.
 If the application of this lock fails, a warning message will be displayed.

-4. After successfully applying the WRITE lock to the BASIC file on the server side, the extension will overwrite the corresponding file with the local copy of the BASIC program.
+4. After the WRITE lock to the BASIC file on the server side is successfully applied, the extension will overwrite the corresponding file with the local copy of the BASIC program.
 All changes made on the server side will be overwritten without warning.

 ### Compile and catalog
 Before using the compilation or catalog functions, a U2 database account must already connected.